-The only other major provision relates to an estimate of the value of flood resilience grant claims.
-As at 31/3/2017 it was estimated that £810k of cost had been incurred by property owners who had an approved grant application but who had not yet submitted their claims.
-The scheme will close during 2017/18.
+The only other major provision was created in 2016/17 and related to an estimate of the value of flood resilience grant claims.
+As at 31 March 2017 it was estimated that £810k of cost had been incurred by property owners who had an approved grant application but who had not yet submitted their claims.
+The scheme closed during 2017/18 and all grants have now been paid so the provision is no longer required.

-As part of the housing transfer a number of significant guarantees and warranties were given which are treated as contingent liabilities, detailed in note 30.
+As part of the housing transfer a number of significant guarantees and warranties were given which are treated as contingent liabilities, detailed in note 31.